 - Preparation of ships’ protests

 Shire Legal’s principal, Melissa Bush, is one of the few lawyers in the Sutherland Shire duly appointed as a Notary Public by the Supreme Court of New South Wales.

 Justice of the Peace

 A Notary Public is not a Justice of the Peace (JP).
 A JP’s primary role is to witness a person making a statutory declaration or affidavit, and to certify copies of original documents – although this is usually limited to documents required for use within Australia.
-Shire Legal’s team members, Vicki Stokes and Shae Small, are both JPs and are available to witness or certify documents
+Our team member Vicki Stokes is a JP and is available to witness or certify documents